nekosaur/pathfinding/README.md

 # pathfinding

-Trying for a refactor of pfsandbox
+trying for a refactor of pfsandbox

 ## dependencies
  - com.airhacks:afterburner-topgun